wysiwyz/project-cyber-monday/README.md

 3. Purchase 50% off exam vouchers for CKS/KCNA/KCSA (USD 447.5) on Cyber Monday

-4. Finish KK_KCNA and KK_KCSA and take nodes by 8 Dec
+4. Finish KK_KCNA and KK_KCSA and take notes by 8 Dec

 5. Finish KK_CKS lectures by 15 Dec